valtix-security/terraform-provider-valtix/docs/resources/service_object.md

 * `service_type` - (Required) `Forwarding`
 * `protocol` - (Optional) `TCP` or `UDP`.
 If not specified, the default value is `TCP`.
 * `port` - (Required) This can be specified multiple times if the service runs on multiple ports.
 Structure is [documented below](#forwardproxy-port)
 * `source_nat` - (Optional) `true` or `false`.
 Specifies whether source NAT (Source Network Address Translation - SNAT) should be performed on the session.
-If not specified, the default value is `false`.(Even though this is optional, it is recommended to specify a value explicitly, as the default value may change in the future)
+If not specified, the default value is `true`.
+(Even though this argument is optional, it is recommended to specify a value explicitly, as the default value may change in the future)
 <br><br>For an example, see [Forwarding Example](#forwarding-example)

 ## Attribute Reference